 We've been testing budget ADV motorcycle gear all year to see what's actually worth buying in 2025.
 Here's our recommendation for the perfect head-to-toe kit.

-Klim's latest Badlands Pro A3 adventure suit retails for an absolutely eye-watering $2,500.
-We've literally spent less money on entire running motorcycles than that, and that figure doesn't even include a helmet, gloves, or boots.
+Klim's latest Badlands Pro A3 adventure suit retails for an absolutely eye-watering $2,700.
+We've literally spent less money than that on entire running motorcycles, and that figure doesn't even include a helmet, gloves, or boots.

 So what's a would-be adventurer on a budget to do?
 We can all agree that we don't want to go too cheap and end up with sub-par quality or protection, and that means we need to be smart about where we save and where we spend.